 Hooper Detoxification Stabilization Center

-Many of the staff at the Hooper Center are in recovery and have turned their lives around.
-They are an example that recovery is possible and often provide the first rays of hope for the long journey ahead.
+Many of the staff at Hooper are in recovery themselves and have experienced the challenges that come with withdrawal and early stabilization.
+They serve as reminders that recovery is possible and often provide the first rays of hope for the long journey ahead.

 It Began Here